pymodbus-dev/pymodbus/README.rst

    pre-commit install

 This installs pymodbus in your virtual environment with pointers directly to the pymodbus directory, so any change you make is immediately available as if installed.
 It will also install `pre-commit` git hooks.

-Either method will install all the required dependencies (at their appropriate versions) for your current python distribution.

 The repository contains a number of important branches and tags.
   * **dev** is where all development happens, this branch is not always stable.